When to use Groups

 Deleting a Group

 To delete a group, open it and click Delete group in the upper-right corner.
-The confirmation dialog summarises what will happen:
+The confirmation dialog summarizes what will happen:

 - Members lose access to anything they only had through this group.
 They keep any direct project access they were granted individually.